lsblakk/pystar/docs/webapp.rst

 Also note that the column header for was_published_today is, by default, the name of the method (with underscores replaced with spaces).

 This is shaping up well.
 Let's add some search capability.
-Add this to '''class PollAdmin''':
+Add this to ``'class PollAdmin``':

 .. code-block:: python